-These are just guidelines, if you tend to feel the cold then you may want to pop some neoprene on even if it’s +25C and don’t forget to take into account the wind chill.
+These are just guidelines; if you tend to feel the cold, you may want to pop some neoprene on even if it’s +25C and don’t forget to consider the wind chill.

-If you’re lucky enough to be heading out to surf in warm water then you’re going to need some form of swimming clothing at the very least.
+If you’re lucky enough to be heading out to surf in warm water, then you’ll need some form of swimming clothing at the very least.

-This can be any type of swimsuit from the list below:
+This can be any swimsuit from the list below:

 - One piece swimsuits

 - Speedos (we can’t promise you won’t get some funny looks)

 As a surfer girl, you will want to avoid strapless swimsuits, which don’t provide the same support as strapped swimsuits.